Armchair Activist

 If you would like to make a public comment, you must reside in the county and sign up ahead of time, and then you are allowed a set number of minutes to speak, uninterrupted.
 You do not have to address a “hot” topic or divisive issue.
 Some ideas are:

-- You’ve been watching School Board meetings and would love to see the focus shift to education and welfare of our kids instead of serving as a political podium for culturally divisive issues.
+• You’ve been watching School Board meetings and would love to see the focus shift to education and welfare of our kids instead of serving as a political podium for culturally divisive issues such as book banning and transgender bathrooms.

 You will need to sign up ahead of time to speak, so be sure to look at your county’s School Board agenda on their websites to find out dates and times (they do meet in the summer!) and for information or forms for making your comments.